More robust demand sensing

 - Data availability and the expectation to integrate enhanced data into insights promptly

-Building stronger demand sensing accuracy to handle disruption
+Building more robust demand sensing accuracy to handle disruption

 Adjust products to meet shifting demand

-Two of the biggest factors impacting CPG companies during the pandemic were consumer impulse behaviors becoming more common and manufacturing disruptions, according to Ashok Kumar, Head of Supply Chain, Britannia.
-Throughout the pandemic, the team at Britannia rallied to manage the situation and adjust their product portfolios, etc. “So, if we have 200 SKUs, determining what should be produced and consumed during the pandemic and pivoting accordingly,” he says.
+According to Ashok Kumar, Head of Supply Chain, Britannia, two of the most significant factors impacting CPG companies during the pandemic were consumer impulse behaviors becoming more common and manufacturing disruptions.
+Throughout the pandemic, the team at Britannia rallied to manage the situation, adjust their product portfolios, etc. “So, if we have 200 SKUs, determining what should be produced and consumed during the pandemic and pivoting accordingly,” he says.
 As restrictions were lifted after each COVID wave, the consumer rebound also took CPGs by surprise.
 As a result, many had to retool their portfolios again to ensure they were meeting demand.
-Kumar says that two of the biggest supply chain shifts were seeing CPGs transition “from a low-tech to a high-tech approach” to ensure delivery speed was met and inventory management could ensure that in-demand products were in stock.
+Kumar says that two of the most significant supply chain shifts were seeing CPGs transition “from a low-tech to a high-tech approach” to ensure delivery speed was met and inventory management could ensure that in-demand products were in stock.
 “We will make sure that we can sustain this model with the digitization of the supply chain,” he says.
 “We’ve really come a long way in how we work and navigate these things.”

 Some CPG companies also put effort into pinpointing opportunities for supply chain-driven growth.
-For example, throughout the pandemic Diageo’s approach was that the pandemic will be what it is, demand will be what it is, but the real question is how we can win in supporting our customers.
-“That was a very clear direction and it started unlocking the biggest roadblock in our head, when you free yourself by saying demand is what it is, so now we’re really looking at supply, the entire view shifted,” says Uttara Srinivasan, Vice President – Supply Chain Planning, Diageo India.
+For example, Diageo’s approach throughout the pandemic was that the pandemic would be what it is, and demand would be what it is, but the real question is how we can win in supporting our customers.
+“That was a very clear direction, and it started unlocking the biggest roadblock in our head, when you free yourself by saying demand is what it is, so now we’re really looking at supply, the entire view shifted,” says Uttara Srinivasan, Vice President – Supply Chain Planning, Diageo India.
 Disruption is inevitable.
 So instead, the teams at Diageo collectively focused on how to maximize each day and ensure the supply chain is aligned to this objective.
-Over time, the small pieces add up to bigger results, ultimately allowing Diageo to maintain a strong market share as pandemic restrictions lifted in India.
-One of the biggest takeaways was not only maximizing opportunity during disruption but also finding inroads to create new opportunities.
+Over time, the small pieces add to more significant results, ultimately allowing Diageo to maintain a substantial market share as pandemic restrictions lifted in India.
+One of the biggest takeaways was maximizing opportunity during disruption and finding inroads to create new opportunities.
 “One of the things we realized is how do we keep creating new news for the customer so that they see us as a preferred choice,” Srinivasan says.
 “That is something that the supply chain can help enable.”

 Factor climate disruptions into the supply chain

 Another major disruptor, aside from the pandemic, is climate.
-Severe weather significantly impacts supply, logistics, and planning processes, and to mitigate negative effects, companies need an agile and responsive supply chain to move products accordingly, says Sandeep Baxia, Sr. Vice President, Indofil Industries Limited.
+Severe weather significantly impacts supply, logistics, and planning processes.
+To mitigate adverse effects, companies need an agile and responsive supply chain to move products accordingly, says Sandeep Baxia, Sr. Vice President, Indofil Industries Limited.
 A digital platform can help bridge the gaps to determine what financial (or environmental) impact various supply chain adjustments will have on an organization.
 “What we are embarking on in terms of preparing ourselves to invest in people and in a digital platform to see how we can [mitigate] these disruptions and be able to handle it really well,” Baxia says.
 “That’s the need that came out clearly during this pandemic.”

-Focus on transparency and planning to build a stronger supply chain
+Focus on transparency and planning to build a more robust supply chain

 To conclude, one of the biggest takeaways is that CPG companies can address supply chain disruptions and challenges through building and strengthening new capabilities and leveraging technology, according to Anand Darbhe, Managing Director and Partner, Accenture.
 To build a more resilient supply chain, companies need to focus on four components:

-- Building greater E2E visibility within the supply chain at each node: across manufacturing, logistics, tier 1 and tier 2 suppliers, etc.
+- Building greater end-to-end visibility within the supply chain at each node: across manufacturing, logistics, tier 1 and tier 2 suppliers, etc.

 - Strengthening planning and execution strategies and tactics.